 4.4 Removal of DIP Role

-4.4.1 Where a DIP User has multiple DIP Roles, and wishes to no longer undertake one of those DIP Roles, they shall inform the DIP Manager.
+4.4.1 Where a DIP User has multiple DIP Roles and wishes to no longer undertake one of those DIP Roles, they shall inform the DIP Manager.

 4.4.2 The DIP Manager shall liaise with Code Bodies and the DIP User, and the Authority if appropriate, to agree revocation dates (including any actions by other DIP Users to mitigate the Off-Boarding DIP User’s departure).
 This shall include timelines for Code Bodies to make the necessary corresponding changes to their Industry Code’s systems and records.